Fixing It in Post: A Comparative Study of LLM Post-Training Data Quality and Model Performance

 \subsection{Unified Magpie Annotations}

 To enable direct comparability between Tulu and SmolTalk, we annotate (\emph{tag}) every data sample using Magpie with Llama-3.3-70B-Instruct \cite{grattafiori2024llama3herdmodels} as the judge model (see \refapp{app:magpie_annotations}).
-Magpie annotates each sample with structured tags for \emph{Task Category} (12 classes), \emph{Input Quality} (rated from very poor to excellent), \emph{Response Quality} (termed Instruct Reward, rated from 0 to 5 for multi-turn and as a real-number for single-turn), \emph{Safety} (assessed via Llama-Guard 2 \cite{metallamaguard2}), \emph{Language}, and query \emph{Difficulty}.
-We further extend Magpie’s original annotation set by explicitly capturing conversation structure (single-turn vs.\ multi-turn), and retain important metadata from the original datasets (e.g., unique sample identifiers), making our annotated versions reusable for future research.
+We find that Llama-generated annotations are reliable and align with human judgment (see \refapp{app:choice_of_judge_model} and \refapp{app:human_evaluation}).
+Magpie annotates each sample with structured tags for \emph{Task Category} (12 classes), \emph{Input Quality} (rated from very poor to excellent), \emph{Response Quality} (termed \emph{Instruct Reward}, rated from 0 to 5 for multi-turn and as a real number for single-turn), \emph{Safety} (assessed via Llama-Guard 2 \cite{metallamaguard2}), \emph{Language}, and query \emph{Difficulty}.
+We further extend Magpie’s original annotation set by explicitly capturing the conversation structure (single-turn vs.\ multi-turn) and retain important metadata from the original datasets (e.g., unique sample identifiers), making our annotated versions reusable for future research.

-In addition, we introduce two essential extensions to Magpie (see \refapp{app:magpie_extensions}).
-To account for inconsistent or free-form outputs, we employ an error-tolerant JSON parser and include in-context examples in each prompt, resulting in up to 15\% lower post-processing errors.
-Further, as Magpie evaluates only the initial user-assistant interaction, we adapt its prompts to ingest entire conversation histories for multi-turn dialogues and utilize a larger context window to prevent truncation issues and tagging failures for longer conversations.
-With these adaptations, we successfully limit the annotation failure rate to below 3\%, ensuring that at least 97\% of the original dataset is reliably tagged.
+In addition, we introduce two essential extensions to Magpie (see \refapp{app:magpie_extensions}): (1) To account for inconsistent or free-form outputs, we employ an error-tolerant JSON parser and include in-context examples in each prompt, resulting in up to 15\% lower post-processing errors.
+(2) Further, as Magpie originally evaluates only the initial user-assistant interaction, we adapt its prompts to ingest entire conversation histories for multi-turn dialogues and utilize a larger context window to prevent truncation issues and tagging failures for longer conversations.
+With these adaptations, we limit the annotation failure rate, i.e., samples that could not be parsed or tagged due to inconsistent formatting or residual errors, to below 3\%, ensuring that at least 97\% of the original dataset is reliably tagged.